kritikarir/MyHack/README.md

 # MyHack
-It's Alright
+It's Alright.
-Day is good
+The day is good.
-It's Good Day
+It's a Good Day!!